ikysantoso/KulinerIndonesia/README.md

 # Kuliner Indonesia
-This is a simple iOS application to introduce you about Indonesian food.
+This is a simple iOS application to introduce you about Indonesian food Brought to you with Indonesian Language (Bahasa).
 ## Built With

 * [SwiftUI](https://developer.apple.com/documentation/swiftui) - The framework used